-Worth It?
+Are Water Softeners Worth It?
 Can They Really Eliminate Hard Water Problem?

 Resolving a problem – do you need a water softener or not?
 Is it safe to drink water from a water softener, and is using hard water for dishes and showers bad for you?
-Before checking out the detailed buying guide, choosing and sizing tips, recommended models, and is it worth it or not, let's see first who needs one.

 Note: According to some studies done in the US, over 80% of homes have problems with hard water.
 A common method to neutralize or reduce the water hardness issue is water softening.

-Water softeners: Things to consider
+Water Softeners: Things to Consider

 Hard water is water that contains more than 1 grain of minerals per gallon (GPG) of dissolved minerals, which is coming from rocks, and it includes mostly calcium and magnesium.
 In order to check if your water is hard or soft, or moderate, buy a water test kit.